Estuary: Definition

 The word "estuary" is derived from the Latin word aestuarium meaning tidal inlet of the sea, which in itself is derived from the term aestus, meaning tide.
 There have been many definitions proposed to describe an estuary.
 The most widely accepted definition is: "a semi-enclosed coastal body of water, which has a free connection with the open sea, and within which seawater is measurably diluted with freshwater derived from land drainage".
 However, this definition excludes a number of coastal water bodies such as coastal lagoons and brackish seas.

 A more comprehensive definition of an estuary is "a semi-enclosed body of water connected to the sea as far as the tidal limit or the salt intrusion limit and receiving freshwater runoff; however the freshwater inflow may not be perennial, the connection to the sea may be closed for part of the year and tidal influence may be negligible".
 This broad definition also includes fjords, lagoons, river mouths, and tidal creeks.

-An estuary is a dynamic ecosystem having a connection to the open sea through which the sea water enters with the rhythm of the tides.
+Overall, an estuary is a dynamic ecosystem having a connection to the open sea through which the sea water enters with the rhythm of the tides.
 The effects of tides on estuaries can show nonlinear effects on the movement of water which can have important impacts on the ecosystem and waterflow.
 The seawater entering the estuary is diluted by the fresh water flowing from rivers and streams.
 The pattern of dilution varies between different estuaries and depends on the volume of freshwater, the tidal range, and the extent of evaporation of the water in the estuary.

+Estuarine ecosystems

+Estuaries are dynamic coastal ecosystems shaped by the interaction of riverine and marine processes.
+The mixing of freshwater inflows with oceanic waters creates constantly changing physical and chemical conditions that influence habitat structure, nutrient availability, and biological productivity.

+This transitional environment supports a diverse and highly interconnected community of organisms.
+Species from freshwater, marine, and terrestrial systems coexist and interact within estuaries, forming complex food webs and nutrient cycles.
+Together, these interactions make estuaries essential ecosystems that maintain biodiversity, regulate environmental processes, and link land, freshwater, and marine environments into a single integrated system.

+Ecosystem services

+Estuaries provide a wide range of ecosystem services that sustain both ecological productivity and human well-being.
+They function as nursery habitats, supporting the early life stages of many marine fish and shellfish, while also maintaining mangroves, seagrasses, salt marshes, and seaweeds that recycle nutrients and support productive fisheries.
+These ecosystems serve as critical migration corridors for anadromous and catadromous fish.

+In addition, estuaries offer habitat for migratory birds and endangered species, enhancing biodiversity and supporting ecotourism opportunities.
+Water draining from upland areas carries sediments, nutrients, and pollutants into estuaries, where wetlands such as swamps and salt marshes naturally filter these materials improving water clarity and quality for both marine organisms and coastal communities.
+Vegetation, such as salt marsh grasses, also stabilize shorelines and help reduce erosion, providing a natural buffer against storm impacts and sea-level rise, thereby protecting coastal environments and human infrastructure.